Acne and pimples suck. I thought my teenage years of misery with spots were a thing of the past, but then the pandemic happened.

 Load up on natural Vitamin C in your menu – fresh citrus, strawberries, kiwi fruits, leafy green veg.
 Take a Vitamin C Supplement.

-Apply a product loaded with SAP the stable form of cosmetic Vitamin C, eg Vitamin C Serum made by Glow Skincare
+Apply a product loaded with SAP the stable form of cosmetic Vitamin C, eg Vitamin C Serum made by Wendy Gardner at Glow Skincare

 Once your skin is healed, use a gentle exfoliating scrub twice a week (we recommend Harmony that’s made with ocean-friendly bamboo silica spheres.)